julienvollering/DSMdepth/ms/ms.md

 For a sequence of sample sizes (50--500) [ten replicates each, drawn by conditioned latin hypercube sampling, @minasnyConditionedLatinHypercube2006; @roudierClhsPackageConditioned2011], we calculated the mean Kullback--Leibler divergence between sample and population distributions [@maloneMethodsImproveUtility2019; @sauretteDivergenceMetricsDetermining2023].
 Then we fitted an asymptotic regression of mean divergence on sample size, and found that the curve reached 95 % of the fitted asymptote at a sample size of 160.

-To choose 160 locations, we performed feature space coverage sampling, implemented using the *kmeans* function in base R and the *rdist* function in the the *fields* package (v14.2).
+To choose 160 locations, we performed feature space coverage sampling, implemented using the *kmeans* function in base R and the *rdist* function in the *fields* package (v14.2).
 Feature space coverage sampling chooses locations that are closest to cluster centers in standardized predictor space [@brusSamplingDigitalSoil2019].
 This approach has been found to produce higher accuracy in RFs than conditioned latin hypercube sampling [@wadouxSamplingDesignOptimization2019; @maComparisonConditionedLatin2020].
 Feature space coverage sampling works best when all dimensions are important predictors of the outcome [@wadouxSamplingDesignOptimization2019], and we used the same five predictors that we used to choose sample size: slope and four radiometrics.